 Make the most of the time off from school with these fabulous spring break activities for kids!
 There are festivals, exhibits, performances and more to enjoy during the time off (this year,spring break for kids in NYC runs from March 30–April 6), plus there are plenty of fun egg hunts and other Easter events for kids if you celebrate.

-RECOMMENDED: Spring break for kids
+RECOMMENDED: Full guide to spring break for kids

 Spring break activities for kids

 J.M.
 Barrie’s beloved children's book characters are brought life in this new adaptation of the story of Peter Pan.
 All the character you know and love — the Darling children, Tiger Lily, Tinkerbell and the lost boys — have their way to the Swedish Cottage for this Neverland adventure.
 Just look out for the dastardly Captain Hook and his pirate crew.
 Ages 3–9.

 Introduce your kids to the joys of jazz at the Jazz Standard's weekly Sunday brunch program.
 The Jazz Standard Youth Orchestra, made up of talented youngsters between the ages of 11 and 18, provides the music including big band classics like “Cherokee” and “Billie’s Bounce."
 While your family taps their toes, chow down on a barbecue brunch from Blue Smoke.
 Doors open at 1pm.
 All ages.